pupilfirst/pupilfirst/docs/exporting_data.md

 ## Moving common analyses into the platform

 As an admin, if you notice that you're repeatedly performing the same kind of analysis using exported spreadsheets, then it may be a candidate for inclusion as a feature within the platform.
-[We'd love to talk](mailto:support@pupilfirst.com) about improving the anayltics features of PupilFirst.
+[We'd love to talk](mailto:support@pupilfirst.com) about improving the anayltics features of Pupilfirst.

 An example of a metric we've included using a similar process is the _average grade_ displayed within the student's report page.
 This is a number that is easy to calculate from the grades present in the spreadsheet, but was included in the report page because of its obvious utility and the ease with which it could be implemented within the platform.